When you're the victim of a car accident in Kansas or Missouri, you must prove another driver was at fault in order to obtain injury compensation.

 In many accidents, property damage location is a piece of the puzzle but not definitive in proving fault.
 An incident at a four-way stop, for example, may result in side damage to one car and front end damage to another.
 Who had the right of way in this scenario?
 That's what additional evidence such as witness statements, police reports, photos of the scene, and other information helps determine.

 Our experienced car accident attorneys understand the importance of a thorough investigation of the cause of a car accident in order to build a strong claim of negligence against the at-fault driver.
-If you need assistance in filing your claim following a collision, call our Kansas City office or start an online chat to schedule your free consultation.
+If you need assistance in filing your claim following a collision, contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free consultation.